vigou3/actuar/README.md

 ## Installation

-You can install the stable version of the package from the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/package=actuar):
+You should install the stable version of the package from the [Comprehensive R Archive Network (CRAN)](https://cran.r-project.org/package=actuar):
+using:

 ```R
 install.packages("actuar")